dagger/dagger/docs/current/guides/757394-use-service-containers.md

 :::

 Dagger enables users to bind a service running in a container to another (client) container with an alias that the client container can use as a hostname to communicate with the service.

+Binding a service to a container or the host creates a dependency in your Dagger pipeline.
+The service container needs to be running when the client container runs.
+The bound service container is started automatically whenever its client container runs.

 Here's an example of an HTTP service automatically starting in tandem with a client container.
 The service binding enables the client container to access the HTTP service using the alias `www`.